-- In 2014-15, 10 principals had an overall rating of Distinguished, 9 of which were on the focused tool, 22 principals had an overall rating of Proficient, 3 of which were on the focused tool, and 5 principals had an overall rating of Basic, none of which were on the focused tool. - In 2014-15 all principals received a rating of Basic or above on their annual administrative evaluation in all areas related to the establishment and implementation of an environment which promotes high student achievement. - Teaching and Learning Services supported elementary schools with on-site professional development during many of the Wednesday early release days in 2014-15 rather than the previous model of bringing classroom teachers together from across the district to meet in grade level groups.
-Feedback from staff was very positive; classroom teachers appreciated having training and support designed to meet the specific goals and needs in their schools. - Professional development for classroom teachers in 2014-15 focused on the implementation of Units of Study in Writing and state standards in English Language Arts and Math (elementary) and on subject area topics (secondary).
-Additional training was provided on standards-based assessment practices, thinking skills, GLAD strategies, technology integration, and active engagement strategies.
+- In 2015-16, 9 principals had an overall rating of Distinguished, 9 of which were on the focused tool, 27 principals had an overall rating of Proficient, 5 of which were on the focused tool, and 3 principals had an overall rating of Basic, none of which were on the focused tool. - In 2015-16 all principals received a rating of Basic or above on their annual administrative evaluation in all areas related to the establishment and implementation of an environment which promotes high student achievement. - Teaching and Learning Services supported elementary schools with on-site professional development during many of the Wednesday early release days in 2015-16.
+Feedback from staff was very positive; classroom teachers appreciated having training and support designed to meet the specific goals and needs in their schools. - Professional development for elementary classroom teachers in 2015-16 focused on the implementation of Units of Study in Writing and state standards in English Language Arts and Math.
+Secondary professional development included middle school reading and writing workshop training, best practices in grading, and other subject area topics for middle and high school.
+Additional training for K-12 was provided on standards-based assessment practices, thinking skills, GLAD strategies, PBSES, technology integration, and active engagement strategies.